asynck/MyFirstToDoList/README.md

 # MyFirstToDoList

-This is my first stab at coding.
+This is my very first stab at coding.

-It's a simple to-do list where user can create a new list, add and delete items.
+It's a simple to-do list where a user can create a new list, add and delete items.